bzvnr/4chan-Link-Updater/README.md

 # 4chan-Link-Updater

 This project contains functions to replace dead 4chan and 4chan archive links with live ones.
-It also contains regular expressions to search and replace 4chan and 4chan archive sites and boards.
-Link to the project's npm package can be found [here](https://www.npmjs.com/package/4chan-link-updater).
+It also contains regular expressions to search and replace 4chan and 4chan archive sites and boards. [(click here for the link to this project's npm package)](https://www.npmjs.com/package/4chan-link-updater).

-To see the links that currently cannot be parsed, see in [testData.json](https://github.com/bzvnr/4chan-Link-Updater/blob/master/lib/testData.json) replace4chanLinks.specialUseCases.nonFunctional.

-tl;dr: the updateDeadLink(deadLink) function in replace4chanLinks.js has trouble parsing 4chan links that only have a single digit in their thread / post number.
-If a link is in the format `/{threadNumber}/{words}(optional: postNumber)`, it incorrectly registers any number in {words} part as the postNumber.
-Additionally, 4chan links ending in the format `/{threadNumber},{postNumber}` don't work.

 ## How To Use

 To use this project, [Node.js](https://nodejs.org/en/download/) must be installed.

-While more detailed use instructions are being developed, it is assumed that the reader has some understanding of JavaScript and Node.js.
+While more detailed instructions are being developed, it is assumed that the reader has some understanding of JavaScript and Node.js.
 Knowledge of [Jest](https://jestjs.io/) is optional.

 ### Use Instructions